ballerina-attic/ballerina-extended-library/docs/quality-assuarance-guide.md

 ## Documentation

-- Each module should have a `Package.md` file which should contain the following information:
+- Each module should have a `Package.md` file with the following information:
     - Brief overview of the module.
     - Compatibility section that contains the minimum-compatible Ballerina version and the version of the external library or API that the module is compatible with.
     - Community links such as the repository, issue tracker, and discussion channels.
     - The recommended template for the Package.md file can be found in [here](file-templates/Package.md)
-- Each module should have a `Module.md` file which should contain the following information:
+- Each module should have a `Module.md` file with the following information:
     - Brief overview of the module.
     - List of prerequisites (e.g., accounts, access tokens, etc.) required to use the module.
     - Quick start guide that contains a simple example of how to use the module.
-    - Link to the sample directory that contains more examples.
+    - Link to the `samples`/`examples` directory that contains more real world examples.
     - The recommended template for the Module.md file can be found in [here](file-templates/Module.md)
-- The documentation should be clear, comprehensive, and kept up to date.
+- For handwritten connectors, the spec and the proposals should be added to `docs/spec` and `docs/proposals`directories respectively.
+- Ballerina API documentation should follow the best practices.
+  Refer to the https://ballerina.io/learn/generate-code-documentation/#write-ballerina-documentation for more details.
-- The documentation should be updated along with the new changes or additions to the module.
+- All of the above documentation components should be kept updated along with any impacting changes or additions to the module.

 ## Testing